In the intense, polarized climate of our society, many people of faith are persuaded that topics deemed “political” are best avoided.

 Suffering

-I’ve been at bedsides with more than one family and their loved ones who suffered immensely for years with incurable illness and unanswered prayers for healing.
-They came to the chosen end of their life with grace and faith.
+I’ve been at bedsides with families and their loved ones who suffered with incurable illness and unanswered prayers for healing.
+They faced tough decisions.
+Each one came to the chosen end of their life with grace and faith.

 People of Faith